Robin-Sch/rstorage-panel/README.md

 ### Panel

-You have **one** panel, which is like the "master", server-side encryption and decryption happens on this one, so you probably want to host this at your own PC, or on a high secured server.
+You have **one** panel, which is like the "master".
+This is meant to be run on your PC, but if you really really really want, it can be run on a server too, but this is not recommended.

-The panel should have a lot of CPU power, as file encryption and decryption is done here.

-You can have one node, but also multiple nodes connected to one panel (this is recommended, the file will be spread over all the connected node(s) (See `PANEL_FORCE_SPREADING` below)).
+You can have one node, but also multiple nodes (this is recommended, the file will be spread over all the connected node(s) (See `PANEL_FORCE_SPREADING` below)).

 ### Node